scuttlerobot/SCUTTLE_ROS/README.md

 Ros Installation Guide for Rosberry PI Setup by Christian (Resgreen Group) - These are my notes of how to do my setup.
 It's messy and not for the faint of heart yet.
 Notes: This applies to Raspberry Pi 4 devices.
 I'm testing on Rpi4 8Gb but others should be the same.
 This setup is different from usual ros due to quirks of rpi and building ros differently.

+PREREQ: This requires raspbian buster (you can get this in raspi imager tool for windows in gui or lite form)

 1. Setup ROS Repositories
 - Install the repo key for ros and update apt
 ```